kyclark/bouncr/README.md

 }
 ```

+This produces what appears to be a static image, but in truth the same image is being drawn to the screen repeatedly:

 ![Image 1](/assets/img1.png)

-Then I figured out how to draw a single ball:
+My goal is to make a bunch of balls bounce around the screen, so I first figured out how to draw a single ball.
+I found the [https://docs.rs/macroquad/latest/macroquad/shapes/fn.draw_circle.html](draw_circle) function that is included with `macroquad::prelude`:

 ```
 use macroquad::prelude::*;